nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 .. image:: _static/img/add-crawl-model.png

-Uploading Files and Index Creation
+Uploading Files and Dataset Creation
 **********************************

 With Memex Explorer you can create indices by uploading zipfiles of important documents.
 Memex Explorer will analyze these documents with `Tika <https://tika.apache.org/>`_.
 You can then easily access the documents from the local Elasticsearch index, and incorporate them into other data analysis tools.
 You can create the dataset by clicking "Add Dataset" on the project page.